Custom Dictionaries Translation Services Word Databases

 Meaning: 1.
 A strolling beggar or mendicant.
 2. A beadsman (a licensed beggar in Scotland).

-Notes: Today's Good Word is a lexical orphan, without accompanying adjective or verb.
-Americans may have never encountered this word; it does not occur in any US dictionary that I know of.
-However, it is alive and well in Scotland, where I recently heard it spoken, to my surprise.
+Notes: This word is a lexical orphan, without any accompanying adjective or verb.
+Americans may have never encountered this word, since it does not occur in any US dictionary that I know of.
+However, it is alive and well in Scotland, where to my surprise I heard it spoken in 2011.

-In Play: Today's rather arcane yet living word refers to a wandering beggar, as opposed to those who settle down in one place: "Candy Cain's neighborhood is located as far from reality as possible, save for the occasional gaberlunzie who wanders through."
-However, metaphorical applications will probably be more useful: "If you lose your job when you are over 50 years old, you are likely to become a job gaberlunzie, begging for any position you can find."
+In Play: This rather arcane yet living word refers to a wandering beggar, as opposed to one who settles down: "Candy Cain's neighborhood is still occasionally visited by a wandering gaberlunzie."
+However, metaphorical applications will probably be more useful: "If you lose your job when you are over 50 years old, you are likely to become a wandering gaberlunzie, begging for any position you can find."

 Dr. Goodword, alphaDictionary.com